adamOSU/assignment1/bio.md

 Programming Background
 For two years in high school I took a Visual Basic computer class.
 That was over 15 years ago now and was the last formal training I’ve had.
 In my jobs I have dabbled in SQL, HTML and Javascript though I only know enough to be dangerous.
 I spend my time tweaking other people’s code as I don’t know enough to be able to write my own from scratch.

+Once I learn how to program, I will create an app that will make me rich.